Find Healthcare Schools

 $37,090 Median Salary

-The following table lists how many medical insurance specialist/medical biller graduations there were in 2020-2021 for each degree level.
+The following table lists how many medical insurance specialist/medical biller graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads